sg-s/xolotl/docs/how-to/change-existing-models.md

 * add new components to a model

+## Modifying the parameters of an existing model

-# Modify model parameter manually
+### Modify model parameter manually

 Numerical parameters of xolotl objects, such as maximal conductances can be changed by setting the value of